ahnan4arch/op-docs/Open Peer - Protocol Specification.md

   * Client nonce - a onetime use nonce, i.e. cryptographically random string
   * Identity information (optional, if logging in using an identity)
-    * Identity access token - as returned from the "identity access complete" request
+    * Identity access token - as returned from the "Identity Access Complete" notification
-    * Proof of 'identity access secret' - proof required to validate that the 'identity access secret' is known, proof = hmac(`<identity-access-secret>`, "identity-access-validate:" + `<identity>` + ":" + `<client-nonce>` + ":" + `<expires>` + ":" + `<identity-access-token>` + ":lockbox-access")
+    * Proof of 'identity access secret' - proof required to validate that the 'identity access secret' is known, proof = hex(hmac(`<identity-access-secret>`, "identity-access-validate:" + `<identity>` + ":" + `<client-nonce>` + ":" + `<expires>` + ":" + `<identity-access-token>` + ":lockbox-access"))
     * Expiry of the proof for the 'identity access secret' - a window in which access secret proof is considered valid
     * Original identity URI
     * Identity provider (optional, required if identity does not include domain or if domain providing identity service is different)
   * Lockbox information
     * Lockbox domain - the domain hosting the lockbox
     * Lockbox account ID - (optional, if known) the assigned account ID for the lockbox
-    * Lockbox key "hash" - (optional) hash of the lockbox key.
-If this hash is specified then this hash can be used to login to the lockbox account (by specifying the lockbox account ID).
+    * Lockbox key "hash" - (optional) hash of the lockbox key, hex(hash(`lockbox-key`)).
+If this hash specified matches the hash in the database associated with the account ID then this hash can be used to login to the lockbox account (by specifying the lockbox account ID).
+If validated identity information is present and the hash value does not match the has value in the database then the "lockbox reset flag" must be treated as if it was set to true, even if it was not.
-    * Lockbox reset flag - (optional) if specified and true, a new lockbox must be created for the identity specified (and an identity must be specified for access) and this identity must become unassociated with any other lockboxes.
-If this identity was previously the only associated identity with a previous lockbox then the previous lockbox can be deleted entirely.
+    * Lockbox reset flag - (optional) if specified and true, a new lockbox must be created for the identity specified (and an identity must be specified must be granted access) and this identity must become unassociated with any other existing lockbox accounts.
+If this identity was previously the only associated identity with a previous lockbox account then the previous lockbox account can be deleted entirely.
   * Agent
-    * Product - the user agent identification for the product, typically "name/version (os/system)" information)
+    * User agent - the user agent identification for the product, typically "name/version (os/system)"
     * Name - a human readable friendly name for the product
     * Image - a human visual image for the brand that must be square in shape.
     * Agent URL - a web page that can be rendered in a browser to obtain more information about the agent
   * Grant
     * ID - a client generated cryptographic unique ID representing the agent's permission to access the lockbox.
 Once this ID is generated by a client, it should remain stable in subsequent accesses (or a new permission grant will be required).
-This ID should remain secret to the client application.
+This ID should remain secret to the client application and only given to trusted services.
   * List of namespace URLs where access is requested
     * namespace URL